txpipe-shop/sundae-swap/src/audit.typ

 - Pool NFT is stolen from the Pool UTxO or burned
 - Pool pair amounts does not match the expected quantities given the specific processed orders
 - Pool output has a token that wasn't in the Pool input
-- TODO failure scenarios regarding fees
+- Fees are not correctly paid
 - For each destination output.
 One of:
   - Is not paid to the destination address specified in the corresponding Order input
   - The destination output doesn't have the datum specified in the corresponding Order